Saints' D puts clamps on Newton in 12-9 win over Panthers

-The Saints' defense, which has been among the best in the league the last six weeks, held the former MVP to 131 yards passing, sacked him four times and forced two turnovers on a night when Drew Brees and the offense couldn't get much going.
+The Saints (12-2) held an opponent to 17 points or fewer for a sixth straight game.
+They limited Newton to 131 yards passing, sacked him four times and forced two turnovers.
+Carolina (6-8), which lost its sixth straight, had just 247 yards and 13 first downs.
+The Panthers' only scores came on a trick play on fourth down and an interception return on a 2-point conversion attempt.

+"So proud of the defense," Saints coach Sean Payton said.
+"I thought they were outstanding.
+It's tough to win a division game on the road and we were able to do that."

-Alvin Kamara had 103 yards from scrimmage and a touchdown, and Brees had 203 yards passing for the Saints (12-2), who took a one-game lead in the NFC over the Rams.
+Alvin Kamara had 103 yards from scrimmage and a touchdown, and Brees had 203 yards passing for the Saints, who took a one-game lead in the NFC over the Rams.
 The Saints close the season at home against Pittsburgh and Carolina; the Rams visit Arizona and host San Francisco.

-Carolina's only scores came off a trick play on fourth down - a 50-yard touchdown pass from running back Christian McCaffrey to tight end Chris Manhertz - and an interception return by Donte Jackson on a 2-point conversion attempt.

-The Saints limited Carolina (6-8) to 247 yards and 13 first downs as Newton struggled throwing the ball more than 10 yards down the field with a sore right shoulder.
+Newton struggled throwing the ball more than 10 yards downfield because of a lingering sore right shoulder.
+He said after the game he's unsure what the injury is, but he mentioned his labrum and rotator cuff as possible issues.
+He has been limited in practice for weeks and doesn't have the zip on the ball he normally has.

+So much for his boast that the Panthers were bringing a cup to steal the "juice" from the Saints.

 The Panthers struck first after offensive coordinator Norv Turner dug into his bag of tricks.

-It was McCaffrey's first career pass attempt, although he threw two TD passes while at Stanford.
-He became the first non-QB to throw a TD pass in Panthers history.
+Eli Apple intercepted Newton in the end zone with 10 seconds left in the first half.

+"I knew they were going to take a shot," Apple said.
+"They ran a fade route.
+I just tried to get my head around and make a play on the ball."

-The Saints responded with two field goals by Wil Lutz and appeared on the verge of taking the lead before halftime, but James Bradberry intercepted Brees' tipped pass and returned it to Saints territory.
-Carolina's subsequent drive ended when Eli Apple intercepted Newton in the end zone with 10 seconds left in the half.
+That wasn't the only time the Saints cost themselves a scoring opportunity.
+New Orleans was on the verge of taking the lead late in the second quarter, but James Bradberry intercepted Brees' tipped pass and returned it to Saints territory.

-A fumble by Tommylee Lewis near the goal line turned into a touchback and gave Carolina one last chance to tie the game with 1:44 remaining.
+And New Orleans whiffed on a potential game-sealing touchdown when Tommylee Lewis fumbled near the goal line, leading to a touchback that gave Carolina one last chance to tie the game with 1:44 remaining.
 But the Panthers couldn't move the ball and turned it over on downs.

 McCAFFREY SETS MARK